What Almost 600 Perth Purchases Have Taught Me About School Catchments

 The Bigger Lesson

-Perhaps the biggest lesson I’ve learned from almost 600 Perth purchases is that property is ultimately about people.
+Perhaps the biggest lesson my career has taught me is that property is ultimately about people.

 Buildings age.